tasosmali/SCMR/README.md

 ![image](SCMR_2017.JPG)

-The smaller coil soldered to the LED has a diameter of 2 inches.
+The smaller coil soldered to the LED has a diameter of 2 inches and approximately 10 turns.
 The guage of wire is finer - 22 AWG if memory serves correct.
-The smaller spool of 22 AWG was used during testing.
+The smaller spool of 22 AWG at the bottom was used during testing.
 Also note that from the way the coils were wrapped, it is easy to distinguish the 7 turn coil ends from the single turn coil ends.

 2017 Testing photo upcoming ...